jtrane/jtrane.github.io-old/Social-Science-and-Computer-Science/opportunities.md

 There can be other opportunities to get a CS student to work:
-Currently Kirsten Barrett from Geography is supervising a [NERC Research Experience Placement](http://www.nerc.ac.uk/funding/available/postgrad/advanced/experience/) paying a CS 2nd year undergraduate.
+Currently Kirsten Barrett from Geography is supervising a [NERC Research Experience Placement](http://www.nerc.ac.uk/funding/available/postgrad/advanced/experience/) paying a CS 2nd year undergraduate to work on a program for wildfire detection.

 Co-supervising PhD students.